elisabeth-leonhardt/react-query-pagination/README.md

 ## Pagination with Rick and Morty

-to see the implemented pagination, go to [http://localhost:3001/pagination](http://localhost:3001/pagination) I am working on a server side rendered pagination and on an article on infinite scroll with react query, so you can expect this repo and the files to change :)
+to see the implemented pagination with CSR, go to [http://localhost:3001/paginationCSR](http://localhost:3001/paginationCSR) to see the implemented pagination with SSR, go to [http://localhost:3001/paginationSSR](http://localhost:3001/paginationSSR) I am working on a an article on infinite scroll with react query, so you can expect this repo and the files to change :)